stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Good & Gracious King
+1. O Praise The Name (Anastasis)
-2. Amazing Grace (My Chains Are Gone)
+2. The Church’s One Foundation
-3. Yet Not I but Through Christ in Me
+3. Servants of The Gospel
-4. The Servant King
+4. My Heart is filled with Thankfulness

 **Scroll below for 9:30am song lyrics**